St Dominic's Grammar School

 St Dominic's Grammar School (formerly St Dominic's Brewood and St Dominic's High School For Girls) is a private day school for girls and boys aged 2 to 18 in the village of Brewood, Staffordshire, England.
-The school is centered on a large Victorian brick building in rural Staffordshire, just north of Wolverhampton.
+The school is centred on a large Victorian brick building in rural Staffordshire, just north of Wolverhampton.
 Founded in 1920 by the Dominican Order resident in Staffordshire, it is now an inter-denominational school but retains its Christian ethos and the historic logo featuring the cross from the order's seal.

 History

 St Dominic's was founded by the Dominican Sisters in 1920 as a small convent school for girls to train them in the "domestic arts".
-Dominican Convent School opened with just half a dozen girls but grew steadily over the years.
+Dominican Convent School opened with half a dozen girls but grew steadily over the years.
 In 1974 it became St Dominic's Brewood Trust and an inter-denominational Christian school.
 A sixth form was opened in 2007.
-In September 2010 it changed its name from St Dominic's School to St Dominic's High School for Girls and later changed to St Dominic's Brewood and then it became a co-educational school from September 2017.
+In September 2010 it changed its name from St Dominic's School to St Dominic's High School for Girls and later changed to St Dominic's Brewood and then became a co-educational school from September 2017.
 The first male headmaster was appointed in 2012.

 Bargate House

-The building it was founded in is Bargate House, now occupied by the Senior School.
-Bargate was once a workhouse for the Penkridge Union during the Industrial Revolution and was sold to Wolverhampton wine merchant Louis Connolly in 1919.
-Connolly, who was a devout Catholic, sold it to Fr O'Toole, a local priest.
+The building it was founded in is Bargate House, now occupied by the senior school.
+Bargate was a workhouse for the Penkridge Union during the Industrial Revolution and was sold to Wolverhampton wine merchant Louis Connolly in 1919.
+Connolly, who was a Catholic, sold it to Fr O'Toole, a local priest.
 Fr O'Toole then offered it to the Sisters to use it as a school or an invalid home.
 Bargate was designated a Grade II listed building in 1985.